- Premier: 15, Nov, 2019 Deutsche Oper Berlin, Berlin, Germany

 - Visual / Electronics:

 - Besides stage design and the use of video, the opera will feature an extensive use of video so that the stage becomes a visualization of an internal landscape — it can change its physicality, shape, and size from one moment to another in quite a radical way.
 It can appear as the desert face of the moon, or as a crowded and claustrophobic room, or as a jungle of lights.
 The singers will also walk and inside a jungle of veins or nerves or other landscapes inside the human body.
 This dynamic staging will be complemented by moving loudspeakers, creating an almost imperceptible moving spotlight of sound above the other layers of regular loudspeakers.

 - Heart Chamber tries to give a view of love which is stripped of its mystification.
-On the one hand, love is presented as an almost biological phenomenon, tuning in to the physio-psychological processes which the lovers undergo.
-On the other hand, Heart Chamber sees love and its beginnings as a huge mental transformation with very high stakes a kind of a bet that an individua takes.
-The opera encapsulate the magnitude, excitement, danger, and happiness of this transformation, while also bringing forward the inevitabe friction with the socital "teaching" or dictation of what love is.
+On the one hand, love is presented as an almost biological phenomenon, tuning into the physio-psychological processes which the lovers undergo.
+On the other hand, Heart Chamber sees love and its beginnings as a huge mental transformation with very high stakes, a kind of a bet that an individual takes, with an unknown unfolding.
+The opera encapsulates the magnitude, excitement, danger, and happiness of this transformation, while also bringing forward the inevitabe friction with the socital "teaching" or dictation of what love is.